mmorys/bedrock-server-manager/README.md

 The app will create its data folders in this location.
 This is where servers will be installed to and where the app will look when managing various server aspects.

-Certain variables can can be changed directly in the `./.config/script_config.json` or with the `manage-script-config` command
+Certain variables can can be changed directly in the `./.config/script_config.json`

 #### The following variables are configurable via json